dec112/prf/rngin/README.md

 sqlite3 prf.sqlite < SQLitePrfDB.sql
 ```

 Additionally, rngin requires a YAML rules file (`./rules/rules.yml`) that includes all defined PRF rules.
+Conditions support a strict match, e.g. `To: sip:9144@root.dects.dec112.eu` requires exactly the same header in the SIP request to match the condition.
+Whereas `From: _user` just requires `user` anywhere within the `From` header, e.g. both `From: sip:user@root.dects.dec112.eu` and `To: sip:john.dow@user.eu` match the condition.
 An example is given below.

 ```
 # prf rule 0